Heatblur-Simulations/f-4e-manual/src/systems/radar/air_to_ground.md

 receiver gain should be reduced to produce a clutter signal of approximately 1/2 nmi.
 This is done to prevent erroneous track of sidelobes which would result in incorrect ranging information.

+When locking the return, the cursor should be placed roughly at the center of the echo.
+Flying shallow angles will stretch the return further, requiring locking roughly one third of the return instead.

 The AIR-GRD acquisition procedure is as follows: